nhan-hcmut/Data_structures_and_algorithms/Week_2_Array_list_Singly_linked_list/OOP_review/README_OOP_review.md

    // some method
 };
 ```
-Your task in this exercise is to implement the functions marked with `/* STUDENT ANSWER */`.
+Your task in this exercise is to implement the methods marked with `/* STUDENT ANSWER */`.

 **<ins>Note</ins>:** `<bits/stdc++.h>` header and the `std` namespace are already included.